-Sure many in our GenY, MIllennial Generation are not acting out our greatest dreams right now.
+Sure many in our Millennial Generation might not be acting out our greatest dreams right now.

 But we can settle for a season without settling.

-However, if I know our generation, I don’t see us throwing in the towel.
+However, if I know our generation, I don’t see us throwing in the towel anytime soon.

 Sure maybe we’ve joined forces with a not-so-glamorous life.
 Maybe we’re not going to be a feature article in our alumni magazine anytime soon.

 To settle or not to settle?
-Is this the right question?
+It’s not the right question.